Oberhofen am Thunersee: Economy

 In 2000, there were 305 workers who commuted into the municipality and 814 workers who commuted away.
 The municipality is a net exporter of workers, with about 2.7 workers leaving the municipality for every one entering.
 A total of 293 workers (49.0% of the 598 total workers in the municipality) both lived and worked in Oberhofen am Thunersee.
 Of the working population, 23.8% used public transportation to get to work, and 49.5% used a private car.

 The local and cantonal tax rate in Oberhofen am Thunersee is one of the lowest in the canton.
 In 2012 the average local and cantonal tax rate on a married resident, with two children, of Oberhofen am Thunersee making 150,000 CHF was 11.9%, while an unmarried resident's rate was 17.8%.
 For comparison, the average rate for the entire canton in 2011, was 14.2% and 22.0%, while the nationwide average was 12.3% and 21.1% respectively.

 In 2010 there were a total of 1,121 tax payers in the municipality.
 Of that total, 469 made over 75,000 CHF per year.
 There were 19 people who made between 15,000 and 20,000 per year.
 The average income of the over 75,000 CHF group in Oberhofen am Thunersee was 130,730 CHF, while the average across all of Switzerland was 131,244 CHF.

 In 2011 a total of 2.0% of the population received direct financial assistance from the government.

 Heritage sites of national significance

 Oberhofen Castle and the Wichterheer-Gut are listed as Swiss heritage site of national significance.
 The entire urbanized village of Oberhofen am Thunersee is part of the Inventory of Swiss Heritage Sites.

-Historically Oberhofen was primarily an agricultural community (mainly viticulture) until the late 19th century.
-Today it is a rather affluent residential community, privileged by geography.
-The hill slopes to the lake toward south-west, giving both much sunlight, and a spectacular view to the glacier covered high alpine peaks of the Bernse Alps across the lake.

-The dominant feature of the village is the lakeside castle of Oberhofen, dating back to the Middle Ages, but constantly changed and updated throughout the ages.
-The castle today houses a division of the Historic Museum of Bern, and has a spectacular formal lakeside garden in the English style with many rare specimen trees.
+The dominant feature of the village is the lakeside castle of Oberhofen, dating to the Middle Ages, but constantly changed and updated throughout the ages.
+The castle houses a division of the Historic Museum of Bern, and has a formal lakeside garden in the English style with many rare specimen trees.

 The Wichterheer estate, lakeside to the south of the castle, houses the Museum für Uhren und Mechanische Musik (Museum of Timekeeping and Mechanical Music) as well as an exhibit of 20th century local art.